IndrajeetPatil/ggstatsplot/README.md

-  type = "robust",                               # type of test that needs to be run xlab = "Attribute: Sepal Length",              # label for x axis ylab = "Attribute: Petal Length",              # label for y axis line.colour = "black",                         # changing regression line colour line title = "Dataset: Iris flower data set",       # title text for the plot caption = expression(                          # caption text for the plot
+  type = "robust",                               # type of test that needs to be run xlab = "Attribute: Sepal Length",              # label for x axis ylab = "Attribute: Petal Length",              # label for y axis line.color = "black",                         # changing regression line color line title = "Dataset: Iris flower data set",       # title text for the plot caption = expression(                          # caption text for the plot
     paste(italic("Note"), ": this is a demo")
   ),
-  marginal.type = "density",                     # type of marginal distribution to be displayed xfill = "blue",                                # colour fill for x-axis marginal distribution yfill = "red",                                 # colour fill for y-axis marginal distribution centrality.para = "median",                    # which type of central tendency lines are to be displayed
+  marginal.type = "density",                     # type of marginal distribution to be displayed xfill = "blue",                                # color fill for x-axis marginal distribution yfill = "red",                                 # color fill for y-axis marginal distribution centrality.para = "median",                    # which type of central tendency lines are to be displayed
   width.jitter = 0.2,                            # amount of horizontal jitter for data points
   height.jitter = 0.4,                           # amount of vertical jitter for data points